gkjohnson/three-mesh-bvh/README.md

 - This is intended to be used with complicated, high-poly meshes.
 With less complex meshes, the benefits are negligible.
 - A bounds tree can be generated for either an indexed or non-indexed `BufferGeometry`, but an index will be produced and retained as a side effect of the construction.
 - The bounds hierarchy is _not_ dynamic, so geometry that uses morph targets or skinning cannot be used.
+Though if vertex positions are modified directly the [refit](#refit) function can be used to adjust the bounds tree.
-- If the geometry is changed then a new bounds tree will need to be generated.
+- If the geometry is changed then a new bounds tree will need to be generated or refit.
 - [InterleavedBufferAttributes](https://threejs.org/docs/#api/en/core/InterleavedBufferAttribute) are not supported with the geometry index buffer attribute.
-- A separate bounds tree is generated for each [geometry group](https://threejs.org/docs/#api/en/objects/Group), which could result in poorer raycast performance on geometry with lots of groups.
+- A separate bounds tree is generated for each [geometry group](https://threejs.org/docs/#api/en/objects/Group), which could result in less than optimal raycast performance on geometry with lots of groups.
 - Due to errors related to floating point precision it is recommended that geometry be centered using `BufferGeometry.center()` before creating the BVH if the geometry is sufficiently large or off center so bounds tightly contain the geometry as much as possible.